 Excessive intake of caffeine can cause dehydration during pregnancy.
 This may result in malnutrition in babies.
 Besides coffee, caffeine can also be found in tea, soda, chocolate and energy drinks, so it is best to skip these during pregnancy.

 4. Avoid taking medication without a doctor’s prescription

-Should you fall sick while pregnant, ensure to check with your physician before taking any medication.
-Medication may bring some adverse side effects to your pregnancy and your baby; therefore, it is best to ensure the medication you take is safe.
+If you fall sick while pregnant, check with your physician before taking any medication.
+Medication may bring some adverse side effects to your pregnancy and your baby; therefore, it is best to ensure your medicine is safe.